operator-framework/operator-sdk/website/content/en/docs/building-operators/golang/migration.md

 ##### Updating your ServiceAccount

 New Go projects come with a ServiceAccount `controller-manager` in `config/rbac/service_account.yaml`.
-Your project's RoleBinding and ClusterRoleBinding subjects, and Deployment's `spec.template.spec.serviceAccountName` that reference a ServiceAccount already refer to this new name.
+Your project's RoleBinding and ClusterRoleBinding subjects, and Deployments `spec.template.spec.serviceAccountName` that reference a ServiceAccount already refer to this new name.
 When you run `make deploy`, your project's name will be prepended to `controller-manager`, making it unique within a namespace, much like your old `deploy/service_account.yaml`.
 If you wish to use the old ServiceAccount,